nikhilr-shopos/prompt-library/README.md

 ## Authentication

-Access is restricted to @shopos.ai email addresses only.
+Access is restricted to @shopos.ai email addresses only. # Production Ready